Justin-OwiStudent/Broad-Board/README.md

 <!-- You can add the links to all of your imagery at the bottom of the file as references -->
 ## Features and Functionality

-You are able to add a Patient, Doctor and Appointment to the database using PHP, you are also able to delete and update these items accordingly, you are able to register a user to the database and there is a login validation and inscription implemented
+On this site you are able to view all the available stock, you are able to view the product on an individual page. you can order items and checkout to create an order.
+The admin section of this site allows the admin to add products, delete products, as well as update the stock, name, description and prices of an individual product.
 <!-- note how you can use your gitHub link.
 Just make a path to your assets folder -->

-### All the Medical data you need !
+### All the Boards you can think of !
-Here you have access to your medical application, on the dashboard you are able to see all the appointments that are made, you can remove and also update the appointment information.
+There is a wide selection of Boards available to choose from as well as a variety of sizes for each board.

 ![image2](https://github.com/Justin-OwiStudent/Receptionist-App/blob/main/Mokcups/Mockup1.png)
 ### Feature 2

-You are able to see all the patients listed on the database and you can edit or delete an individual patient, you can furthermore add a new patient to the database aswel.
+Here you are able to view all the available products on the store, these are all dynamically generated based on the data from the database.

 ![image3](https://github.com/Justin-OwiStudent/Receptionist-App/blob/main/Mokcups/Mockup3.png)
 ### Feature 3

-You can see all the doctors registered to your practicion over here, each having their own card, the doctors can be edited, deleted and also you can add a new doctor to the database.
+Here you can see all the products on the admin side, you can add more products as well as update them or delete them, when updating any item it will change the information on all pages.

 ![image4](https://github.com/Justin-OwiStudent/Receptionist-App/blob/main/Mokcups/Mockup4.png)